 Work Study positions are part-time jobs that may be on or off campus and may relate to the student's field of study.
 There are both state and federally funded programs that allow students to work 5 to 20 hours a week.
-To apply, see Sandy Ernst in the Financial Aid office (email@example.com, 507-453-2712).
+To apply, see Pam Zimmerman in the Financial Aid office (firstname.lastname@example.org, 507-453-2710).
 You will need to have completed the college application and filed the FAFSA.
 Eligibility for work study is determined by financial need.
 (More information about Work Study)

 Military veterans applying for veteran educational benefits are required to meet with the MSC Southeast Veterans' Representative and supply a copy of Form DD-214.
 The veteran must inform the representative of the total credits taken each term and notify the office of any change in address.
 Any dropped or added credits within the term must also be reported.
 National Guard members and reservists receiving educational benefits must follow the same process followed by veterans.
 Veterans will not receive educational benefits for courses graded on Pass/No Credit basis.